Gent-Systems/gent-systems-website/kb/comp-net-hw/web/site-design.md

 # Website Design

+A good starting point might be to check out the tutorials and reference over at [w3schools.com](https://www.w3schools.com/)

 ## Page Layout

 * [jQuery-menu-aim](https://github.com/kamens/jQuery-menu-aim): jQuery plugin for dropdown menus that can differentiate between a user trying to hover over a dropdown item vs trying to navigate into a submenu's contents.